 Trade accounts receivable are recorded at the net invoice value and are not interest bearing.
 The Company considers receivables past due based on the contractual payment terms.
 Allowances for credit losses are established based on various factors including credit profiles of the Company's customers, contractual terms and conditions, historical payments, and current economic trends.
 The Company reviews its allowances by assessing individual accounts receivable over a specific aging and amount.
 Accounts receivable are written off on a case-by-case basis, net of any amounts that may be collected.
-The Company had \$0.1 million of write-offs to the allowance for credit losses for the twelve months ended September 30, 2023, no write-offs for the twelve months ended September 30, 2022, and \$0.1 million of write-offs for the September 30, 2021.
+The Company had \$0.1 million of write-offs to the allowance for credit losses for the twelve months ended September 30, 2022, and \$0.1 million of write-offs for the September 30, 2021.
 The Company maintained an allowance for credit losses of \$1.5 million and \$0.9 million as of September 30, 2023 and 2022, respectively.